heitorrapcinski/simply-for-fun/learning/ibm-z-plataform/README.md

 MCS.
 Modification control statement (in SMP/E).

+CSI. consolidated software inventory data set.
+See SMPCSI.

+SMPCSI.
+The SMP/E data set that contains information about the structure of a user's system as well as information needed to install the operating system on a user's system.
+The SMPCSI DD statement refers specifically to the CSI that contains the global zone.
+This is also called the master CSI.

 DASD. direct access storage device.

 DASD volume.
 A DASD space identified by a common label and accessed by a set of related addresses.
 See volume.